-In September 1994, Richard started at Leeds Trinity (when it was known as Trinity and All Saints College), where he undertook a BA (Hons) Management and Media degree course.
+In September 1994, Richard started at Leeds Trinity (when it was known as Trinity and All Saints College), and undertook a BA (Hons) Management and Media degree course.
 He was in the first Management and Media cohort that was run as a joint honours course.

 Now over to Richard to tell his Leeds Trinity story: